clairemerot/Tutorial_SV/README.md

 # Tutorial_SV
 This is half-a-day training about SV detection using diverse sets of data.
 We will use a dataset provided by my collaborators and myself (C. Mérot) including short-reads, long-reads and assemblies of the seaweed fly _Coelopa frigida_.
 This species is interesting for its large polymorphic inversions.
-To ensure efficient computational time, we will work on a dummy genome.
+To ensure efficient computational time, we will work on a dummy genome  of 10Mb.
 I also made dummy labels for the samples to simplify the dataset.

-To make our lives easire, I suggest that you clone this whole repository in your working directory so taht we all use the same file/folder architecture.
+To make our lives easier, I suggest that you clone this whole repository in your working directory so taht we all use the same file/folder architecture.
 Very important ** all commands are written to be run from the Tutorial_SV folder (and not from each subfolder)**.

 ```git clone https://github.com/clairemerot/Tutorial_SV ```